WVUHPC/Introduction-HPC/_episodes/205-software.md

 Submit your job with

 ~~~
-qsub runjob.pbs
+sbatch runjob.pbs
 ~~~
 {: .source}

-> ## Exercise 1: Using singularity on the cluster (Interactive)
+> ### Exercise 1: Using singularity on the cluster (Interactive)
 >
-> This exercise propose the use of singularity to access RStudio 1.1 and R 3.4.4
+> This exercise propose the use of singularity to access RStudio-server version 2023.12.1-402 and R 4.4.1
 >
 > Follow the instructions for accessing an interactive session
 >
 > The image is located at:
 >
 > ~~~
-> /shared/software/containers/RStudio-desktop-1.1.442_R-3.4.4.simg
+> /shared/containers/RStudio-server-2023.12.1-402_R-4.4.1_jammy.sif
 > ~~~
 > {: .source}
 > Be sure that you can execute basic R commands.
 You can get an error message like: